 The potato may be the Kim Kardashian of the food world: much more popular than respected.
 The potato is the most heavily consumed vegetable in the American diet, with the average American eating 126 pounds of potatoes a year.
 Yet ever since the advent of the low-carb diet craze the potato has been maligned as a nutrient-poor, fattening natural junk food.
 The godfather of that craze, Robert Atkins, went so far as to classify the potato among his top-three “danger foods”.

-New research suggests that the potato never deserved such ignominy.
+Research from 2011 suggests that the potato never deserved such ignominy.
 The latest advance in the scientific rehabilitation of the potato comes out of the University in Scranton in Pennsylvania.
 A team of researchers led by Joe Vinson studied the effects of adding two purple potatoes a day to the diets of 18 overweight, hypertensive subjects for a period of one month.
 Although the majority of these subjects took antihypertensive medication, their blood pressure dropped by another 4 percent on average during their month of potato eating.
 In addition, they gained no weight.

-Other recent studies have found that nutrients contained in potatoes have antioxidant and anti-tumor effects in the human body.
-The source of all of these newly discovered healthful properties of the potato appears to be polyphenols, which all varieties of potatoes contain in abundance.
+Other studies have found that nutrients contained in potatoes have antioxidant and anti-tumor effects in the human body.
+The source of all of these healthful properties of the potato appears to be polyphenols, which all varieties of potatoes contain in abundance.
 Polyphenols are a class of antioxidants also found in wine and tea.

 While no one would recommend living on potatoes alone (although it has been done in some places during periods of war and economic depression), the overall nutrition profile of the potato is very good.
 Obviously, the nutrient that the potato contains in greatest abundance is carbohydrate.
 Since the potato delivers its carbohydrate without any fat or anything artificial, it’s a very good source of the energy athletes need to maintain high training workloads.
 Potatoes are also rich in vitamin C, B vitamins, and potassium, while the skins contain large amounts of fiber.
 There is not a lot of protein in potatoes, but that protein is very high quality, with a biological value above 90.